junxit/us-congress-code/title-02/chapter-6/sec-190d.md

 ### Effective Date

 Section effective Jan.
 2, 1947, see section 142 of act Aug.
 2, 1946, ch.
 753, title I, 60 Stat.
 834.

+### Partial Repeal

+Section 2(a), S. Res.
+274, Ninety-sixth Congress, Nov.
+14, 1979, provided in part that this section, insofar as it relates to the Senate, is repealed.
+See Standing Rules of the Senate.